-It is staff's opinion that the applicant's response fulfills the submission requirement for such information pursuant to the requirement for same in the Redevelopment Plan.
+It is the DRC's and staff's opinion that the applicant's response fulfills the submission requirement for such information pursuant to the requirement for same in the Redevelopment Plan.

 The applicant's detailed response to this requirement can be found in a six-page letter prepared by Andrew French, PE, French & Parrello Associates, dated April 14, 2023.